 Alternatives to the ACT

 Applicants may also take the Michigan Test for Teacher Certification (MTTC) Professional Readiness Exam (PRE).
-Applicants may pass all three PRE subtests (Reading, Mathematics and Writing), or they may combine passing scores from the ACT, PRE and MTTC Basic Skills Test (the Basic Skills Test is no longer available, but we will continue to accept those scores).
+Applicants may pass all three PRE subtests (Reading, Mathematics and Writing), or they may combine passing scores from the ACT, PRE and SAT (see below).
 For example, an applicant may have an ACT Reading score of 25, an ACT Mathematics score of 22, and an ACT English + Writing score of 21.
 In this case, the applicant could use ACT scores to demonstrate basic skills in Reading and Mathematics, but would need to retake the complete ACT (with Writing) or pass the PRE Writing subtest to demonstrate basic skills in Writing.
 In another example, an applicant might pass the PRE Reading subtest, use an ACT score of 22 or better to demonstrate basic skills in Mathematics, and use a pass on the Writing subtest of Basic Skills Test to demonstrate basic skills in Writing.